abrookins/WrapToColumn/README.md

   only start with what looks like comment syntax (e.g., `//   `).
 Selected text is ignored (no selection is needed).

-To learn how to you call these actions, read the __
+To learn how to you call these actions, read the __How To Use the Plugin__ section in this readme.

 ## Installing